Rocky V: Plot

-Union Cane wins the vacant world heavyweight title.
-Still wanting to do business with Rocky, Washington showers Tommy with luxuries and promises him that he is the only path to a shot at the title.
-Rocky insists dealing with Washington will end badly, causing Tommy to desert him.
-Adrian attempts to comfort Rocky but Rocky vents his frustrations by telling her his life had a new meaning by training Tommy.
-Adrian tells Rocky that Tommy never had his heart and that was something he could never learn.
+Union Cane wins the vacant world heavyweight title, but still wanting to do business with Rocky, Duke showers Tommy with luxuries and promises him that he is the only path to a shot at the title.
+Rocky insists dealing with Duke will end badly, causing Tommy to desert him.
+Adrian attempts to comfort Rocky; when he frustratedly retorts that training Tommy had renewed his sense of purpose, she pointedly tells Rocky that Tommy never had his heart.
 Realizing that his family is his top priority, Rocky apologizes to Adrian and the two embrace.
 Rocky then apologizes to Robert and they mend their relationship.

-Tommy defeats Cane for the heavyweight title with a first-round knockout, but is jeered by spectators for leaving Rocky and hounded by reporters after the fight.
-Tommy gives all the credit for his success to George Washington Duke, which only fans the flames of contempt for Tommy by the fans and media.
-They insist that Cane was nothing but a "paper champion", because Cane did not win the title from Balboa.

-Washington convinces Tommy that he needs to secure a fight with Rocky to refute the notion that he is not the real champion.
-Washington and Tommy show up at the local bar with a live television crew to goad Rocky into accepting a title fight.
+Tommy defeats Cane for the heavyweight title with a first-round knockout, but the spectators reject him for abandoning Rocky and crediting his success solely to Duke.
+Consequently, the fans and media denounce Tommy as a "paper champion" because he did not win the title from Balboa.
+Duke convinces Tommy that he needs to secure a fight with Rocky to refute such a notion.
+Duke and Tommy show up at the local bar with a live television crew to goad Rocky into accepting a title fight.
 Rocky declines and tries to reason with him, but Tommy calls him weak, prompting Paulie to stand up for Rocky.
 When Tommy punches Paulie, Rocky challenges Tommy to a street fight on the spot; despite Duke's objections, Tommy accepts.

-Rocky initially knocks Tommy to the ground with a flurry of punches, but Tommy gets up and attacks Rocky from behind.
-Rocky is punched by Tommy, seeing nightmarish visions of Drago, before a vision of Mickey urges him to get up and continue the fight.
+Initially knocked to the ground by Rocky's flurry of punches, Tommy gets up and attacks Rocky from behind, punching him to the ground.
+Rocky experiences nightmarish visions of Drago before a vision of Mickey urges him to get up and continue the fight.
 When Robert and Adrian see the brawl being televised, they rush to the back alley to cheer for Rocky.
-With Robert, Paulie, Adrian and the neighborhood crowd cheering him on, Rocky makes use of his street-fighting skills and defeats Tommy.
-While Tommy is escorted away by the police, Washington threatens to sue Rocky if he touches him.
-After a brief hesitation, Rocky knocks him onto the hood of a car, defiantly replying "Sue me for what?"
+With Robert, Paulie, Adrian and the neighborhood crowd cheering him on, Rocky utilizes his street-fighting skills and defeats Tommy.
+While Tommy is escorted away by the police, Duke threatens to sue Rocky if he touches him.
+Rocky briefly hesitates before knocking him onto the hood of a car, defiantly replying "Sue me for what?"

-Months later, Rocky and Robert climb up the Rocky Steps, see his statue, and are about to go inside and explore the Philadelphia Museum of Art when Rocky gives his son Rocky Marciano's cufflink, given to him years earlier as a gift from Mickey.
+Months later, Rocky and Robert climb up the Rocky Steps, visit his statue, and are about to go inside and explore the Philadelphia Museum of Art when Rocky gives his son Rocky Marciano's cufflink, which Mickey had gifted to Rocky years earlier.